>> Back to video

 So note that even if they do benefit vaccination rates, it's literally so small-- I know that they do incur an active harm.
 We're not saying aff increases vaccination rates a little bit and we get nothing, therefore, it's not worth it.
 We're saying we get a huge active harm that exists under the affirmative side of the house.

-They also have this, quite frankly, strange push at second affirmative, which is to say that businesses now feel better like opening up and people feel more incentivized to go out into businesses.
+They also have this, quite frankly, strange push at second affirmative, which is to say that businesses now feel better like opening up and people feel more incentivised to go out into businesses.
 Firstly, the reason why you felt safe engaging with the business was because you yourself were vaccinated.
 Knowing that other people were vaccinated was not the main thing that was going to make you feel protected.
 We tell you this quite clearly.

 But also, businesses were going to open up anyway and were going to feel confident doing so because they're literally going bankrupt.
 They need this.
 There is no other bigger incentive that you could possibly give them than bankruptcy.
 The confidence that aff's model would give them knowing that they have this power is so, so low.